UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/creating_call.md

 **1. Use pre-existing Proposal Workflows**

-To utilise a pre-existing Proposal workflow within a call, simply select it from the 'Proposal Workflow' drop-down menu in the 'General' section of the call.
+To utilize a pre-existing Proposal workflow within a call, simply select it from the 'Proposal Workflow' drop-down menu in the 'General' section of the call.

 **2. Create Proposal Workflows**